terminal29/Simple-OpenVR-Driver-Tutorial/README.md

 Hip direction should now be calibrated!

 ## Troubleshooting:

 Vive and index bindings were broken in 0.1, make sure you have 0.1.1!

 On vive, make sure you dont unbind "activate movement", only unbind the trackpad position!

+Dont unbind click or touch, only position!

 If you have decamove installed, try uninstalling it as it may sometimes still disable input even if its not connected.

 Using kinecttovr or driver4vr is untested: if you tried using it, please let me know, if it works or not!

-If you find any other problems, write into the help channel of ApriltagTrackers [link to Discord](https://discord.gg/aDmSkZ5uHu "https://discord.gg/aDmSkZ5uHu"), or write an issue.
+If you find any other problems, write into the hip-locomotion-help channel of ApriltagTrackers [link to Discord](https://discord.gg/CSnp8AB3yy "https://discord.gg/CSnp8AB3yy"), or write an issue.

 ## Examples of tracking systems you can use with this:

 - OwoTrack ([link to Discord](https://discord.com/invite/ZVFfgt7tuj "https://discord.com/invite/ZVFfgt7tuj")) - uses phone as a hip tracker
-- ApriltagTrackers ([link to Discord](https://discord.gg/aDmSkZ5uHu "https://discord.gg/aDmSkZ5uHu"), [link to Github]( https://github.com/ju1ce/April-Tag-VR-FullBody-Tracker "https://github.com/ju1ce/April-Tag-VR-FullBody-Tracker")) - uses cardboard/3d printed markers for fullbody tracking
+- ApriltagTrackers ([link to Discord](https://discord.gg/CSnp8AB3yy "https://discord.gg/CSnp8AB3yy"), [link to Github]( https://github.com/ju1ce/April-Tag-VR-FullBody-Tracker "https://github.com/ju1ce/April-Tag-VR-FullBody-Tracker")) - uses cardboard/3d printed markers for fullbody tracking
 - any other commercial tracker systems where you have a hip tracker

 ### Known issues:

 - The tracker should not be pointing up or direction is not going to work properly.
 This means that, if you use owotrack with a phone in your pocket, crouching may break direction.

 Below is the build instructions of the original driver that this one is based on.
-Most should still be relavant in case you want to build this driver.
+Most should still be relavant in case you want to build this driver. **This is only to build it from source for development.
+If you just wish to try this project, you do not need it.**

 # Simple OpenVR Driver Tutorial
 I created this driver as a demonstration for how to write some of the most common things a SteamVR/OpenVR driver would want to do.
 You will need to understand C++11 and some C++17 features at least to make the most use of this repo.
 It features: